 A consolidated database is a database that contains all the data to be replicated.
-A remote database is a database that may be running at the same site as the consolidated database or at a physically distant site.
+A remote database is a copy of the consolidated database that may be running either at the same site as the consolidated database or at a physically distant site.